Friday, October 17, 2025

 The altered 'bubbly' suit head behind John Vulich.

-Several charred and dismembered body parts were made by Optic Nerve for the episode 'Trevor', the most memorable (and horrific) being the dummy head with its face burnt off.
+Several charred and dismembered body parts were made by Optic Nerve for this episode, the most memorable (and horrific) being the dummy head with its face burnt off.

-Optic Nerve was responsible for all the 'complex' gore gags in the season, such as the scar wounds and severed hand in 'Alpha'.
+Optic Nerve was responsible for all the 'complex' gore gags in the season, including the severed hand of a mauling victim.
+I suspect the wolf puppet used for the attack scenes in 'Alpha' was a rental from another effects house, or a stock prop.

-Optic Nerve also supplied the severed hearts in 'Milagro', which were rubber props.
+Optic Nerve supplied the severed hearts which were rubber props.

-Optic Nerve made a Grey mask with animatronic mechanisms for 'The Unnatural', said mechanisms controlling the masks mouth and eye movements.
+Optic Nerve made a Grey mask with animatronic mechanisms, said mechanisms controlling the masks mouth and eye movements.
 Walter Phelan wore the Grey mask, with neck appliances and finger extensions, blended in with grey makeup.

-I'm not sure if the similarly mechanized Grey mask worn by young Cody Weselis in 'Field Trip' was a reuse of the masks made for 'The Unnatural', or a new mask made from the same mold.
+I'm not sure if the similarly mechanized Grey mask worn by young Cody Weselis in this particular episode was a reuse of the masks made for 'The Unnatural', or a new mask made from the same mold.
+It was worn with finger extensions and a sculpted chest appliance.

 Sources: